 Over $100,000 | $70.75 | $212.50 | $850 |

 * Note: Monthly and Quarterly payments must be made for a minimum of 12 months.
-To register for monthly and quarterly payments please contact us.
+To change your payment frequency, click the Renew button above.

 Associate Membership is available for un-produced writers or writers with produced work beneath the minimum stated for full membership.